-Scripture takes a very dim and stern view of sin because it is failure to live up to God's standard and destroys relationships, especially our relationship with God.
-After identifying the types and levels of sin, John Ritenbaugh suggests that the fear of God provides us the necessary motivation to overcome our iniquities.
+Scripture takes a very stern view of sin because it is failure to live up to God's standard and destroys relationships, especially our relationship with God.

-Do you know millions who actually believe in Jesus Christ have no salvation at all . . . because they trust in the wrong kind of faith?
-No subject pertaining to Christian salvation is more generally misunderstood than that of saving faith!
+Millions who say they believe in Jesus Christ have no salvation at all because they trust in the wrong kind of faith.
+Saving faith is largely misunderstood.